Understanding the Types of Liquor Licences in Ontario

 Inspections and Approvals

-After your application has been processed, you’ll need to pass several inspections and obtain approvals before your liquor licence is granted.
+While application is being processed, you’ll need to pass several inspections and obtain approvals before your liquor licence is granted.
 These inspections and approvals are put in place to ensure the safety and well-being of your customers and staff, as well as to ensure that your establishment complies with all applicable regulations and bylaws.

 Pre-Licensing Inspection